 All procedures have risks.
 Risks of TUR include:

 Bladder spasms and irritation

-Urinary frequency (having to go more often than usual)
+Urinary frequency (having to pee more often than normal)

 Urinary tract infection